bretmullinix/openshift-idm-cluster-on-aws/part3-install-aws-infrastructure/2nd-tdd-iteration/readme.md

 ## Purpose

-The purpose of this iteration is to add the AWS VPC to the AWS environment.
+The purpose of this iteration is to add the AWS VPC Subnets to the AWS environment.

 ## Procedure